-The purpose of this policy is to ensure a professional appearance that reflects the standards of the Duke University School of Nursing and to promote identification of Duke Nursing students in a manner that instills confidence and trust in patients, families, physicians, nurse colleagues, and other healthcare team members.
+The purpose of this policy is to ensure a professional appearance that reflects the standards of DUSON and to promote identification of Duke Nursing students in a manner that instills confidence and trust in patients, families, physicians, nurse colleagues, and other healthcare team members.
 Each agency has its own dress code and students are required to adhere to the dress code at the assigned agency.
 During the clinical course orientation, students are required to clarify dress code expectations from course faculty.
-Individual faculty will inform you of attire for specialty or alternate settings.
+Individual faculty will inform students of attire for specialty or alternate settings.

-The faculty of the ABSN program have established expectations for clinical attire (uniforms) in inpatient, outpatient and community clinical settings and the Center for Nursing Discovery (CND) when completing clinical hours,
+The faculty of the ABSN program have established expectations for clinical attire (uniforms) in inpatient, outpatient, and community clinical settings and the Center for Nursing Discovery (CND) when completing clinical hours.